metonymymachine/hackers_web3methods/README.md

-# Bobos Webflow Script
+# Web3modal Implementation - Master
-Web3js and onboardjs implementation for Bobo Comics NFT
+Web3js and web3modal implementation as a bluebrint for new projects